-- Enrollment must be assisted by the Academic Appeals Committee - Individual academic plan will be created by the Academic Appeals Committee - · Academic Appeals Committee will assign an advisor for the student to work with individually.
+- Enrollment must be assisted by the Academic Appeals Committee or Designated Advisor. - Individual academic plan will be created by the Academic Appeals Committee or Designated Advisor. - Academic Appeals Committee will assign an advisor for the student to work with individually.

-A student who maintains a 2.00 term GPA will be placed on scholastic probation for their next term of enrollment until their cumulative GPA is 2.00 or greater.
-A student who withdraws from all coursework while on academic suspension will continue on academic suspension for the next enrollment term.
+A student who maintains a 2.00 term GPA will be placed on continued probation for their next term of enrollment until their cumulative GPA is 2.00 or greater.
+A student who does not enroll in the following semester or a student who enrolls and withdraws while on academic suspension will continue on academic suspension for the next approved term of enrollment.

 A student on academic suspension whose term GPA is below 2.0 will be placed on academic suspension II for the next term of enrollment.
-A student on academic suspension II can sit out two terms and return under scholastic probation or make their petition to enroll before the Academic Appeals Committee.
+A student on academic suspension II can sit out two terms or make their petition to enroll before the Academic Appeals Committee.
 The Academic Appeals Committee will determine to readmit the student or enforce suspension.
 If the committee agrees to readmit the student, the committee will prescribe a course of action for the student follow.